What is SEO Marketing?

 - The average ROI of ecommerce SEO is around $2.75 for every $1 invested.
 (WebFX)

 Keyword research is the process of finding and choosing the best keywords to target for your website or web page.
-Keyword research is essential for SEO, as it helps you determine which keywords to target in your content.
-There are a number of different methods you can use to do keyword research, including using keyword tools like Google Ads Keyword Tool.
+You need to conduct keyword research, as it helps guide the direction of your content and allows you to connect with the right audience.
+There are a number of different methods you can use to do keyword research, including using keyword tools like Google Ads Keyword Research Tool and Ahrefs Keyword Research Tool.

 After you’ve selected the best keywords to target, you’ll need to incorporate them into your content in a way that is both natural and effective.
 This means using the keywords in a way that will not only improve your visibility in search results but also make your content more accessible and enjoyable for your readers.